-As a longtime fan of your Carol Matas I’m so pleased to share our interview on my blog.
-I loved her new book, Tucson Jo, a middle grade novel about a young Jewish girl growing up in Tucson, Arizona in 1882.
+As a longtime fan of Carol Matas, I’m so pleased to share our interview on my blog.
+I loved her new book, Tucson Jo, a middle-grade novel about a young Jewish girl growing up in Tucson, Arizona in 1882.
 The setting is near and dear to me – I lived in Tucson for several years.
 I was delighted when Tucson Jo was published.
 Readers will love reading about Jo’s experiences about her life in the Southwest.

 How much research was involved in writing Tucson Jo?